 One such weight reduction that I am willing to make involves a ‘hack’, which is to use my clothing bag as a pillow.
 My spare clothing including my down jacket lives in a large Exped Zip Pack UL which only weights in at 40grams.
 I know ultralight Hikers who will do the same thing with plastic zip loc bags but these have a limited lifespan, and feel very plasticky so really need to be wrapped in a piece of clothing to be comfortable.

 I find that the large Exped Zip Pack UL feels reasonable on my bald head and providing I don’t overstuff the bag it feels like my pillow at home, all be it much smaller.
 This little packing cell shown in the image for this article is nearly three years old and showing no sign of wearing out.

 So depending on what type of bag(if any) that you use for clothing give it a try next time you go out hiking.
-You never know you may be happy to loose the pillow you are carrying.
+It’ll either work for you or it won’t but you never know you may be happy to loose the pillow that you are carrying.

 Exped Zip Pack UL Large size next to a litre water bottle

 Using the Exped Zip Pack UL as a pillow